2023-07-11 19:58:05

 Torrential rain, up to 8 inches in some places according to the National Weather Service, fell between Sunday and Monday across the northeastern United States, including in the New York area where flooding killed a woman who was trying to flee his home.

-New York State Democratic Governor Kathy Hochul called on people to “come together to fight the ravages of climate change, because again, these are unprecedented phenomena that continue to hit us again and again.
+New York State Democratic Governor Kathy Hochul called on people to “come together to fight the ravages of climate change, because once more, these are unprecedented phenomena that continue to hit us once more and once more.
 Again”.

 1689112806